-As of Release 99.2, Perforce also supports the AppleSingle file format for Macintosh.
-On the server, these files are stored in full, compressed, just like other binary files.
-They are stored in the Mac's AppleSingle file format; if need be, these files can be copied directly from the server root, uncompressed, and used as-is on a Macintosh.
+Perforce also supports the AppleSingle file format for Macintosh.
+These files are stored on the server in full and compressed, just like other binary files.
+They are stored in the Mac's AppleSingle file format; if need be, the files can be copied directly from the server root, uncompressed, and used as-is on a Macintosh.